telerik/kendo-angular/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Ask a question or share feedback
+about: Ask a question or share additional feedback.
 title: ''
 labels: ''
 assignees: ''